-At Conquest Tyrepower, we recommend the use of premium brake pads and components, and we offer disc and drum machining.
-If you're in Welland, give us a call on (08) 8340 1404 to discuss your brake repairs today.
+At Conquest Tyrepower, we recommend the use of premium brake pads and components.
+We also offer disc and drum machining.
+If you're in Welland and Hindmarsh, or the surrounding areas, including Allenby Gardens, Beverley, Croydon, Findon, Flinders Park and The Adelaide Western Suburbs, call us on (08) 8340 1404 to discuss your brake servicing and repairs today.

-When you press your brake pedal, you engage a complex system.
-Here's how it works: the applying of the brake pedal forces brake fluid to engage systems that force the brake pad onto the brake disc rotor, causing friction and bringing your car to a stop.
-The brake pads of your car are fitted to the brake caliper, this is the part of the car that applies and releases the brake pads from the disc rotor.
+There’s a lot you don’t see when you step on the brakes.
+Pressing the brake pedal sends out fluid that activate your braking system.
+This forces the brake pad onto the disc rotor, causing friction and bringing your car to a stop.
+The brake pads of your car are fitted to the brake calliper.
+This is the part of the car that applies and releases the brake pads from the disc rotor.